Roasted Spatchcock Chicken

 What is Spatchcock Chicken?

 Spatchcock chicken simply means removing the backbone of a whole chicken and flattening before roasting.
-This allows the bird to lie flat on the pan, so the breast and the legs cook at the same rate instead of drying out or finishing unevenly.
+Unlike our Whole Roasted Chicken recipe, this method allows the bird to lie flat on the pan, so the breast and the legs cook at the same rate instead of drying out or finishing unevenly.

 From a cooking standpoint, this is one of the most reliable ways to roast a whole chicken.
 More surface area means better browning, crisper skin, and more consistent results.
 It also cuts down on the cooking time, which is why this is the method I reach for whether I'm cooking for family or serving guests.
 Paired with something classic like our Creamy Mashed Potatoes or Balsamic Glazed Carrots and a glass of St. Francis Chardonnay, it's a simple meal that feels elegant without being fussy.